Updated March 17, 2021

 6. Criss-cross Dubai Creek on an abra

 After the Dubai Museum, the next best deal in town has to be the trip across Dubai Creek in an abra.
 An abra is a small, traditional, hand-made wooden dhow.
-Abras leave every few minutes and the fare is only 1 dirham (about 27 cents) collected by the ferry operator.
+Abras leave every few minutes and the fare is only 1 dirham (about USD 27 cents) collected by the ferry operator.

 Abras ferry people, twenty at a time, across the creek.
 The system has two routes between the water stations of Bur Dubai on the Bur Dubai side, and the Deira Old Souq Station near the Spice Souk on the Deira side.
 A busier route connects the abra stations of Dubai Old Souk (Bur Dubai) and Sabkha on the Deira side.